Skip to content

 Selected Seasonality = SELECTEDVALUE( Seasonality[Seasonal Value] , 12 )

-Now, the column Seasonality[Seasonality] will be used as a filter on your report.
+Now the column Seasonality[Seasonality] will be used as a filter on your report.

-Next, you will bring in the following column/measures into a python visual: Seasonality[Seasonality], [Your Measure], [Selected Seasonality]
+Next, bring the following columns and measures into a Python visual: Seasonality[Seasonality], [Your Measure], and [Selected Seasonality].
+Lastly, filter the visual so [Your Measure] is not blank.

 Python

-Insert the following python scripts into your python visual.
+Insert the following Python scripts into your Python visual.
 First:

-1. Follow the prerequisites for working with Python in PowerBI (Microsoft, Python in Power BI Desktop)
+1. Follow the prerequisites for working with Python in Power BI (Microsoft — Python in Power BI Desktop).

-2. Load the following modules to your python environment:
+2. Load the following modules to your Python environment:

 pip install pandas matplotlib numpy statsmodels